haythamac/paragon-be/documentation/daily.md

 - added member and raffle model with -mfsc
 - added api routes and update controller
 - test the member get api from postman

+### December 12, 2025

+## TODO LIST
+- member controller
+- raffle controller
+- can create raffle and display on website

+## TASKS DONE
+- can add member along with simple validation